00Fjongl/Fish7/README.md

 * If no text is supplied upon entering, then its tab will close.
 * If the text is not a website, then Google will be used to search for it instead.
 ##### Can I resize the boxes?
 Currently, only the large menu boxes can be resized.
-There are small handles at the bottom-right corners of the site list menu and the top menu, to resize horizontally and to resize vertically.
+There are small handles at the bottom-right corners of the site list menu and the upper menu, to resize horizontally and resize vertically.
 ##### Working with multiple sessions
 Each generated tab will keep track of the site list, interval, and all other settings at the time of being opened.
 Modifying any of the settings afterward will not affect previous tabs.
 This allows for the creation of multiple tabs, or sessions, that use different settings.